Around the Gysin triangle I: The Gysin triangle

-Note that these morphisms are on the smaller closed subscheme the $(0,0)$-section and $(1,1)$-section of $\dtenx 2 Z$ over $Z$, denoted respectively by $s_1$ and $s_0$.
-Now we apply these morphisms to diagram $(*)$ obtaining the following commutative diagram~:
+Note that these morphisms are on the smaller closed subscheme the $(0,0)$-section and $(1,1)$-section of $\dtenx 2 Z$ over $Z$, denoted respectively by $s_0$ and $s_1$.
+Now we apply these morphisms to the diagram $(*)$ in order to obtain the following commutative diagram~:

-The square parts of this prism are commutative.
-As morphisms ${s_1}_*$ and ${s_{0}}_*$ are isomorphisms, the commutativity of the triangle on the left is equivalent to the commutativity of the right one.
+One knows that every part of this diagram save the triangle ones are commutative.
+As the morphisms ${s_1}_*$ and ${s_{0}}_*$ are isomorphisms, the commutativity of the left triangle is equivalent to the commutativity of the right one.

-Thus, we are reduced to the case of the smooth triple $(P,Q,Z)$.
-Now, using the canonical split epimorphism $\mot{P} \rightarrow \motx P Z$, we are reduced to prove the commutativity of the diagram~:
+Thus, we are reduced to the case of the smooth triple $(R,P,Z)$.
+Now, using the canonical split epimorphism $\mot{R} \rightarrow \motx R Z$, we are reduced to prove the commutativity of the diagram~:

-where $i:Z \rightarrow P$ denotes the canonical closed immersion.
+where $i:Z \rightarrow R$ denotes the canonical closed immersion.

-Using the property (iii) of the isomorphism $\pur{P,Q,Z}$, we are finally reduced to prove the commutativity of the triangle
+Using the property (iii) of the isomorphism $\pur{R,P,Z}$, we are finally reduced to prove the commutativity of the triangle